-My progress, since beginning to work with Ronnie Natali (WeCanTogether), has been phenomenal and continues to grow steadily, but when I discovered that the physio, here in the UK, was unwilling to continue to support me, I thought I would have to continue to make whatever physical progress I could, without face-to-face support.
+My progress, since beginning to work with Ronnie Natali (WeCanTogether), has been phenomenal and continues to grow steadily, but when I discovered that the physio, here in the UK, was unwilling to continue to support me, I thought I would have to to make whatever physical progress I could, without face-to-face support.
 I am happy to say that Monday proved me wrong.

 One of my friends recommended that I visit a local gym, which is already used by a number of people with disabilities, so it is run by a team who, clearly, are not scared by the idea that people with disabilities might actually want to do something to develop their fitness and support general good health.
-Our first meeting was very positive and we were able to develop the beginnings of a basic programme, which complements and builds on the work I have been doing, and on the programme developed by Ronnie, but which also allows me to use some of the gym equipment.
+Our first meeting was very positive, and we were able to create the beginnings of a basic programme, which complements and builds on the work I have been doing, and on the plan developed by Ronnie, but which also allows me to use some of the gym equipment.
 I am hopeful that this will give me a variety of exercises, which I could not have hoped for just a few short months ago.

-Before I can take up full membership of the gym, I have to get the signature of my family doctor (for insurance purposes) but I am sure this will not be a problem.
+Before I can take up full membership of the gym, I have to get the signature of my family doctor (for insurance purposes), but I am sure this will not be a problem.